node-machine/docs/creating-a-machinepack/Your-First-Machine.md

  machinepack exec get-klout-id --twitterScreenName='irlnathan' --apiKey='bb8xy34;;dls9facob8ad44'
 ```

-> **Note:** Check out the "To run again:" message, it will save you time :)
+> **Hint:** Check out the "To run again:" message- it will save you time.

-### Creating a second _Machine_ -- `Get Klout Score`
+### Creating a second machine

-The _Get Klout Score Machine_ will share some code with the _Get Klout Id Machine_ so I'll use the copy command in the _Machinepack_ command-line tools to get started:
+The "Get Klout Score" machine will share some code with the "Get Klout Id" machine, so I'll use the copy command in the command-line tool:

 ```sh
 $ machinepack cp get-klout-id get-klout-score
 ```

-You should see something like this displayed.
+You should see something like:

 ```sh
 Copied: `get-klout-id` to new machine: `get-klout-score`